opencog/vision/README.md

   + write image to file.
 (Better yet: display to screen).
 Needed for debugging.
 So, `ImageWriteLink` and/ir `ImageDisplayLink`.

+  + thresholding, convert to greyscale, convert to binary b/w.

   + `filter2D()` to be wrapped in a `ImageFilter2DLink`.
 The primary need for this is just to build up some simple Haar wavelets so that the learning algo can explore features.